Home

 Raquel's Question: I left my husband and have no idea where he is or how to get a hold of him.
 It's been over two years.
 What do I do to get the divorce process started?

-Brette's Answer: Check your state court web site or go to the court clerk's office.
-You need to find out what the process is in your state, but generally you would file then get permission from the court to serve him via publication if you cannot locate him. »Return to top
+Brette's Answer: Check your state court website or visit the court clerk's office.
+You'll need to determine what the process is for your state, but generally you would file then get permission from the court to serve him via publication if you cannot locate him.
+I suggest getting an attorney to handle this for you.

-Do I need my marriage license to file for a divorce?
+Do need my spouse's consent to file for divorce?

 Roseann's Question: Do I need to show my marriage certificate in order to get a divorce?

-Brette's Answer: In most places you do not, however you do need to be able to list the date and place of the marriage. »Return to top
+Brette: In most places you do not, however you do need to be able to list the date and place of the marriage.

 Can I still file for divorce if he destroyed our marriage license?

-Donna's Question: What are my rights if my husband intentionally destroy the marriage license, so my marriage is not recorded?
+Donna's Question: What are my rights if my husband intentionally destroyed the marriage license, so my marriage is not recorded?

 Brette's Answer: If he destroyed your copy, you can just get another copy from the town or city where it was recorded.
 If he destroyed the original marriage license before it could be filed, you are still legally married and you have witnesses to that fact.
 You can file for divorce.

-Which date do we use for filing if we had two wedding ceremonies?
+Which date do we use on the divorce papers if we had two wedding ceremonies?

-Dianna's Question: I was married in Reno in January without anybody knowing it, then we got married in California where we had the "planned" married in April of the same year.
-Which date do we use for filing a divorce or does it really matter?
+Dianna's Question: I was married in Reno in January without anybody knowing it, and then we got married in California where we had the "planned" married in April of the same year.
+Which date do we use for filing divorce papers or does it really matter?

 Can I file an uncontested divorce is there's nothing to divide?